Last update: September 2018

 My Bath email is email@example.com,

-Given both go to exchange servers without IMAP support, they both
+go to exchange servers without IMAP support, they both just get

-just get forwarded to gmail.
-If you don't trust gmail, you
+forwarded to gmail.
+If you don't trust gmail, you can write

-can write me surface mail.
-If you want to make an email
+me surface mail.
+If you want to make an email unambiguously

-identified as "junk" by one of my institutions) please use firstname.lastname@example.org.
+"junk" by, one of my institutions) please use firstname.lastname@example.org.

 If you are an undergraduate or otherwise unused to emailing